jetobe95/md-course/README.md

 # A simple Markdown Tutorial

-Markdown is a powerfull text processor, Markdown allows you to generate easy text with basic text format.
+Markdown is a powerfull text processor, Markdown allows you to generate easy text with basic text format such bold, italic, to add images and to create list.

 ------